 - Blogs & Wikis based on Web 2.0 technologies

 - Email & Instant Messaging

 - Managed Learning Environment – MS Teams

 While all these technologies are exciting and beneficial to the learner some of the web-based resources are hard to monitor and are not consistently policed.
 All users including adults need to be aware of the risks associated with the use of Internet technologies.

-At Enfield County we take the matter of e-safety very seriously and we teach all our stakeholders in line with Enfield’s Local Authority Safeguarding Children E-safety Policy how to use web-based technologies safely and legally.
+At Enfield County for Girls we take the matter of e-safety very seriously and we teach all our stakeholders in line with Enfield’s Local Authority Safeguarding Children E-safety Policy how to use web-based technologies safely and legally.
 We teach our pupils the appropriate behaviours and thinking skills required for safe Internet use that will keep them safe in and beyond the classroom.